stefanoborini/vai/DESCRIPTION.rst

-VIX is a console-based IDE similar to VIM
+Vai is a console-based IDE similar to Vim